 Work package 5

-This WP will simultaneously develop three key microsensing technologies to the point where they can be validated in a lab environment.
-The three technologies are a bio-assay-enabled Lab-on-Chip (LOC) for assessing biotoxins and organic contaminants, a miniaturised and enhanced biogeochemical LOC for the rapid analysis of multiple analytes and a micro-cytometer for phytoplankton and microplastic detection and analysis.
+This WP simultaneously developed three key microsensing technologies to the point of validation in a lab environment.
+These technologies included a bio-assay-enabled Lab-on-Chip (LOC) for assessing biotoxins and organic contaminants, a miniaturized and enhanced biogeochemical LOC for the rapid analysis of multiple analytes, and a micro-cytometer for phytoplankton and microplastic detection and analysis.

 Lead: